-Roaming the areas around the earlier so vibrant Night Market of Chiang Mai at Chang Klang Road and surroundings is a rather depressing sight at the moment.
-The pandemic made the whole area come to a standstill and hotels so reliant on tourists in the area are empty or closed.
+Roaming the areas around the earlier so vibrant Night Market of Chiang Mai at Chang Klang Road and its surroundings is a rather depressing sight at the moment.
+The pandemic made the whole area come to a standstill, and hotels so reliant on tourists in the area are empty or closed.
 Some hotels are trying to survive from their buffet arrangements on weekends or from selling croissants with all kinds of exotic stuffing.
-One hotel with a great track record is the Imperial Mae Ping hotel.
-Now closed, hopefully just for the renovation they announced, perfectly situated just a few minutes walk from the market on Sridonchai Rd.
+One hotel with an excellent track record is the Imperial Mae Ping hotel.
+Now closed, hopefully just for the renovation they announced, ideally situated just a few minutes walk from the market on Sridonchai Rd.

 The hotel has been receiving guests since 1986.
-This is one of these hotels where there is a solid hotel culture in the walls.
-Even though there are fancier or more modern hotels around, you always know what you are going to get here and the service would be flawless.
+This is one of these hotels with a solid hotel culture on the walls.
+Even though there are fancier or more modern hotels around, you always know what you will get here, and the service would be flawless.
 This is also the hotel where Taiwanese born singer Theresa Teng(邓丽君; pinyin: Dèng Lìjūn) would come to let herself be inspired and write new songs.

 From my years of working in China/Taiwan, I have come to comprehend her popularity and position in peoples life.
-Her success wasn’t limited to China either, she became grand in Japan singing in Japanese.
+Her success wasn’t limited to China either; she became grand in Japan, singing in Japanese.
 She was also a superstar in countries like Thailand and Indonesia.

 Deng Xiapoing rules in the day and Theresa Deng rules in the night.邓小平执政于白天，邓丽君掌权于夜晚。

-I have been on so many tours in Taiwan where the selected music in the bus during long drives would be Theresa Deng, and I had local guides in both China and Taiwan wanting to sing a farewell song for clients, often their version of The Moon represents my heart.
+I have been on many tours in Taiwan where the selected music in the bus during long drives would be Theresa Deng, and I had local guides in both China and Taiwan wanting to sing a farewell song for clients, often their version of The Moon represents my heart.
 It has been called one of the most beloved Chinese love songs of all time.

-She was 42 years old when she passed away on her vacation in Chiang Mai on May the 8th 1995.
+She was 42 years old when she passed away on her vacation in Chiang Mai on May the 8th, 1995.

-Footage from the funeral of May 28th 1995.
+Enjoy some footage from the funeral of May 28th 1995.